 The Outer Forward

 After getting your balance and stability forwards.
-Next it’s time to start working on edges on one foot.
+Next, it’s time to work on edges on one foot.
 Start with the outer forward edge.
 Start skating at a moderate speed.
-Skate the outer forward edge on figure circle on the left foot.
+Skate the outer forward edge on the figure circle on the left foot.
 The shoulder still gets set first for control and then lean on the edge.
-Now when you lean you want to make sure you lean your shoulder, body and hips as one unit as if you were trying to fall over on your side.
+Now when you lean, you want to make sure you lean your shoulder, body, and hips as one unit as if you were trying to fall over on your side.
 Do not worry about pressing your ankle alone for making the edge.
-Just think about leaning the shoulder to the inside center of circle.
-Many people think that they will fall over.
+Just think about leaning the shoulder to the inside center of a circle.
+Many people think they will fall over.
 You’ll only fall over if you come to a complete stop!
 The wheels grip the floor when skating forwards (or backwards) and momentum keeps you from falling over.
-Your shoulder controls the balance and your free foot only acts as a counter balance.
+Your shoulder controls the balance and your free foot only acts as a counterbalance.

 Think about a motorcycle or bicycle on a turn.
 It’s the same thing!
 The bike does not fall over because its moving forward momentum.
 It naturally wants to stay upright when moving forward.
 The lean will cause the wheels to dig into and grip the ground.
 The handle bars control the turn and lean of the bike.
 The handlebars are the shoulders of a motorcycle or bike.
 They are the control just like the shoulders are the control for us!

 Now switch feet and do the same thing.